Anandarupa-17/GFG_POTD/README.md

 # 5. Minimum Absolute Difference In BST
 Given a binary search tree having n (n>1) nodes, the task is to find the minimum absolute difference between any two nodes.

+# 6. Strictly Increasing Array
+Given an array nums of n positive integers.
+Find the minimum number of operations required to modify the array such that array elements are in strictly increasing order (nums[i] < nums[i+1]).
+Changing a number to greater or lesser than original number is counted as one operation.
+Note: Array elements can become negative after applying operation.
+Example 1:
+Input:
+n = 6
+nums = [1, 2, 3, 6, 5, 4]
+Output:
+2
+Explanation:
+By decreasing 6 by 2 and increasing 4 by 2, nums will be like [1, 2, 3, 4, 5, 6] which is stricly increasing.